GÄRSTHORN

 Equipment

-Sturdy footwear, clothing suitable for the weather, sun and rain protection, as well as sufficient supplies of food and drink, should no refreshment or shopping facilities be available or open.
-The trail is partly marked blue and white.
-For safety reasons, you should always have a suitable hiking map with you.
-Walking sticks can make hiking easier.
+Sturdy footwear, weather-appropriate clothing, sun and rain protection, as well as a sufficient supply of food and drinks, should be carried in case no rest or shopping facilities are available or open.
+The trail is partially marked blue and white.
+For safety reasons, you should always carry a suitable hiking map.
+Poles can make hiking easier.

 Directions & Parking facilities